localstack/localstack.github.io/content/blog/2023-09-07-making-connecting-to-localstack-easier/index.md

 * A lambda function communicates with LocalStack to subscribe to SQS messages, access objects in S3, and write to a DynamoDB table.

 We hope that with this new functionality available today, accessing LocalStack should be considerably easier.
-By moving the DNS server into LocalStack and configuring AWS compute environments, your Lambda functions, ECS containers, and EC2 instances should already be able to access LocalStack at `localhost.localstack.cloud`.
+By moving the DNS server into LocalStack and configuring spawned AWS compute environments to use it by default, your Lambda functions, ECS containers, and EC2 instances should already be able to access LocalStack at `localhost.localstack.cloud`.
 With a small change in configuration, your application containers will also be able to reach LocalStack at `localhost.localstack.cloud`.

 As always, let us know if any issues using the [GitHub issue tracker](https://github.com/localstack/locaslstack/issues), or if you are a Pro customer feel free to [reach out to us directly](https://docs.localstack.cloud/getting-started/help-and-support).